Skip to main content

 CQC assesses homes across five areas.
 Each area receives its own rating—crucial to check, not just overall:

 Platform Integration: We convert each CQC sub-rating to a 0-10 score and track inspection history.
-Our data shows:
+CQC data indicates:

-- Overall CQC rating trend (Improving vs Declining) is more predictive than current rating alone
+• Overall CQC rating trend (Improving vs Declining) is often more telling than the current rating alone

 View detailed CQC scoring methodology →